 A locals guide to Brighton’s most Instagrammable brunch and breakfast spots

 I love going out for brunch.
-In fact if I didn’t go for brunch quite as much I’d probably be quite rich- I wouldn’t be as happy though.
-I don’t know if it’s the self-indulgent feeling of spending a lot of money on something I could have made at home, or the feeling of satisfaction I get from being so productive that I’m in town at 10 in the morning, but brunching has become the new going out for dinner, and there’s no better a city to get in on the trend than Brighton.
+In fact, if I didn’t go for brunch quite as much, I’d probably be quite rich (I wouldn’t be as happy though.)
+I don’t know if it’s the self-indulgent feeling of spending a lot of money on something I could have made at home or the feeling of satisfaction I get from being so productive that I’m in town at 10 in the morning.
+However, going out for brunch is the new going out for dinner, and there’s no better a city to get in on the trend than Brighton.

-Whether you like you’re eggs runny, or your coffee extra strong, I’ve rounded up a list of the best places to ‘avo’ good brunch in Brighton.
+Whether you like your eggs runny, or your coffee extra strong, I’ve rounded up a list of the best places to ‘avo’ good brunch in Brighton.

 81 Trafalgar St, Brighton BN1 4EB

-You’d be far-fetched to get through this large brunch menu at one of Brighton’s trendiest cafes.
-Offering everything from Vegan breakfasts to Welsh Rarebit, this locals favourite spot is guaranteed to please everyone.
-The tea and coffee selection is extensive and the coffee beans are roasted on site.
-There is a large amount of seating here so its perfect for friends, but also has plenty of window seats and charging points, so it’s a great place to go and work too.
+You’d be far-fetched to get through this large brunch menu at one of Brighton’s trendiest local cafe chains.
+Offering everything from Vegan breakfasts to Welsh Rarebit, this local’s favourite spot is guaranteed to please everyone.
+The tea and coffee selection is extensive and the coffee beans are roasted on-site.
+There is a large amount of seating in all of their cafes so it’s perfect for a catchup with friends.
+It also has plenty of window seats and charging points, so it’s a great place to go and work too.

 103 Gloucester Rd, Brighton BN1 4AP